 - 1 – bone-in skinless smoked ham, shank or butt end portion, 6-8 lbs.

-- 1 cup Fresh Harvest Traditional 18 year old, Vermont Maple or Cinnamon-Pear Balsamic (Other options could be Mission Fig or Black Currant)
+- 1 cup Fresh Harvest Traditional 18-year-old, Vermont Maple or Cinnamon-Pear Balsamic (or a combination)

 - 2 tablespoons Dijon or grainy mustard

 Preheat the oven to 325°.
 Line a large roasting pan with foil.
 With a sharp knife, score the top and sides of the ham in a diamond pattern.
 Place the ham, cut side down, in the roasting pan, and cover tightly with foil.